 Whoa!
 In Mombasa when it rains it pours!
 Like really!
 Had no idea!
 Good news is the sun comes out almost immediately after.
 And the humidity notwithstanding.
 With Devolution, Mombasa is now known as County 001 as it’s the Oldest city in Kenya.
 So County 001, here’s the scoop.

 Mombasa has two sides to it, the North & South Coast.
 The North is quite commercialized while the South is relaxed and idyllic; perfect holiday destination but that’s a story for another day.
 North Coast has a very rich history aspect to it.
-It is the City where Vasco Da Gama, the first European to set foot in Kenya docked his ship.
+Its in Malindi that Vasco Da Gama, the first European to set foot in Kenya docked his ship.
 He was a Portuguese explorer who was the first to reach India by sea (via Mombasa) thereby enhancing the trade route between Europe & Asia.
-Later Arab merchants arrived mainly for trade where they also intermarried with the locals hence the distinctive look the Coast people have.
+Later Arab merchants arrived in Mombasa mainly for trade where they also intermarried with the locals hence the distinctive look the Coast people have.
 The Omanis also had a lot of influence in the Coast region more reason why they are fluent in Swahili.
 The oldest ever bamboo tree is also found here.

-Fort Jesus is one of the major historical landmarks that is now a UNESCO declared World Heritage Site, due to its well preserved construction design that projects a Portuguese military style building.
+Fort Jesus is one of the major historical landmarks that is now a UNESCO declared World Heritage Site; thanks to its well preserved construction design that projects a Portuguese military style building.
 Its history dates back to the Portuguese arrival who built the Fort to guard the Old Port of Mombasa which was a trade hub for spices, gold and ivory from invaders.
-Our tour of the Fort was conducted by a Mr. Peter Tooele, a very well informed tour guide on Mombasa’s history to date as well as shady on goings that happened in there.
+Our tour of the Fort was conducted by a Mr. Peter Tooele, a very well informed tour guide on Mombasa’s history to date; as well as shady on goings that happened in there.
+Am not sure the the stories were real or he was just spicing up the conversation.
 He is very knowledgeable and entertaining.
 There is a prison inside where the likes of Mekatilili were held after capture by the British.
 Apparently, as gory as it may sound, her head was chopped off – a common practice done on stubborn and smart people from back then to now to study their brain.
-Not sure if that’s real or a myth.
-They had very sophisticated weaponry that they use to attack their enemies as they approached the mainland from the ocean.
+Again, not sure if that’s real or a myth.
+They Portugeese had very sophisticated weaponry that they used to attack their enemies as they approached the mainland from the ocean.

 Mombasa’s Old Town has some rich history and hosts some very old buildings still occupied by residents.
 There is a haunted scene in the Movie Inception by Leonardo De Caprio that was screened in one of the houses (the green one).
 Mr. Tooele informed us that it’s a 2 minute scene.
 Hollywood!!
 Miles and miles of travel just for a 2 minute scene.
 Well I guess such locations make the movies look authentic; and if they were looking for some haunted location then old town has several.
 Pardon my observation but..its just some ghastly looking place.
 The old port of Mombasa is also located here as well as antique shops which i must admit have quite unique stuff.